DonMatraca/nitrado_api/README.md

 ## Contributions

-Contributions are welcome.
-If you find an issue or have a suggestion, please open an issue or make a pull request on the GitHub repository.
+Contributions are welcome this is a first stage of developement and lots of things can fail to work.
+If you find an issue or have a suggestion, please open an issue or make a pull request on the GitHub repository or contact me on Discord as DonMatraca#2756.